unitycoder/UnityForumFixer/README.md

 - make unity footer smaller and centered
 - latest posts view: make main area less wide
 - hot topics: disable orange color for view/reply counts
+- Combine Views and Replies into one field
+- Optional: Hide all "question" tags
 - and much more!

 ### TODO